Cottage Life (TV channel): History

 In November 2000, a joint venture between Corus Entertainment (70%) and the CBC (30%) was granted a television broadcasting licence by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a channel called Land and Sea, presumably the name taken from the CBC original series Land and Sea.
 The newly licensed channel was described as "a national English-language Category 1 specialty television service for rural Canadian families, with a focus on adults 25-54.
 The service will provide information, interaction and entertainment from a rural perspective."

 The channel was launched on September 4, 2001 as Country Canada; based on the CBC Television series Country Canada.
 The channel held true to its CRTC-mandated nature of service by focusing on rural news, information, lifestyle, and entertainment programming suitable for the whole family.
 Such programs that were broadcast on the channel included CountryLine, a call-in talk show discussing various topics of interest to rural Canadians; CBC News: CountryWide, a national news program with both a morning and evening edition focusing on national news stories; Northern Exposure; All Creatures Great and Small; and the television rendition of Harrowsmith Country Life.

-In July 2002, CBC announced it would purchase Corus' interest in the service, which was approved by the CRTC on October 24 of that year.
+In July 2002, the CBC announced it would purchase Corus' interest in the service, which was approved by the CRTC on October 24 of that year.
 The CBC took control of the service on November 1, 2002 and rebranded the service with a new logo and name, CBC Country Canada.

 After the change in ownership, the CBC initially relied heavily on CBC Television programming to fill the channel's schedule, with a particular focus on news programs.
 This transition was the first step in the channel moving away from its mandate to focus solely on rural programming, instead, shifting towards a focus on general interest Canadian programming.
 New programming added to the schedule included all 14 30-minute regional editions of Canada Now, Venture, CBC News: Politics, amateur sports programming from CBC Sports, CBC News: Saturday Report, and Cross Country Checkup.